-And as the 1800s merged into the 1900s, the engraving of sporting cups, trophies and shields became increasingly popular.
+And as the 1800s slipped into the 1900s, the engraving of sporting cups, trophies and shields became increasingly popular.
 And not just for National sporting achievements, but for lesser, more personal victories too.
-In fact, no matter what the event or achievement, if it was worth celebrating, then it could be commemorated with an inscription upon something.
+In fact, no matter what the event or achievement, if it was worth celebrating, then it could be commemorated with an inscription engraved on something.
 Be it on silver, pewter, glassware, wood or stone.

 In the years immediately after the Second World War, pantograph engraving enjoyed a bit of a revival.
-While hand engraving, or push engraving as it’s known, faced a decline in its use.
-Although here at John Dearden Engravers, hand engraving is a craft and tradition that proudly lives on.
+While hand engraving, or push engraving as it’s also known, faced a decline in its use.
+Although here at John Dearden Engravers, hand engraving is a tradition and craft that proudly lives on.

 Engraving technology took a giant leap forward in the early 1960s with the development of lasers.
-In 1964, Bell Laboratories invented the CO2 Laser.
-The laser revolution had begun.
+When Bell Laboratories introduced the CO2 Laser in 1964, it was clear the laser revolution had well and truly arrived.

 John Dearden Engraving – Our Place in Engraving History

 So, where does John Dearden Engraving fit into this long and rich history?
-Well, we’ve been crafting personalised inscriptions on beautiful objects since 1978.
-That’s over forty years of helping keep treasured thoughts, memories and achievements alive through the magic of words.
+Well, we’ve been “Making it personal since 1978.”
+A history of craftsmanship spanning six decades.